brodie1999/MLOps-Pipeline/README.md

 # Machine Learning OPS Pipline
-This project will look at developing an MLOPS pipline for fraud detection.
+This project will look at developing an MLOPS pipline.

 ## Aims & Objectives